openyou/emokit/Announcement.md

 I've been interested in the [Emotiv EPOC](http://emotiv.com/) headset for a while; a $300 14-sensor EEG.
 It's intended for gaming, but it's quite high quality.
 There's a research SDK available for $750, but it's Windows-only and totally proprietary.
 I decided to hack it, and open the consumer headset up to development.
 Thanks to [donations](http://pledgie.com/campaigns/12906) I got some hardware in hand this weekend.

 I'm happy to announce the Emokit project, an open source interface to the EPOC.
-The goal is to open it up to develompent and enable new products and research.
+The goal is to open it up to development and enable new products and research.
 For the first time, we have access to a high-quality EEG for $300 -- this is huge.

 Code
 ====